chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-As `Events` get generated and transmitted by the clients, server takes them
+As clients generate and upload `Events`, server picks them up, assigns them a
-and assigns them a sequence value.
-With every event written to storage,
+sequence value and persists them to storage.
+With every event written to
-sequence value is incremented.
+storage, sequence value is incremented.
 First event written to the stream has a
 sequence value of `seq: 0`, second one get the value of `seq: 1`, etc. You
-get the idea how incremented integers work.
+get the idea how incrementing integers goes.
 And yes, the work of assigning
 sequence values can be put off on the database, if the database supports
 auto incremented record sequencing.